AiiRKing/Data_science_topics/README.md

         What is Data Science?
         -Data science is an interdisciplinary field that combines statistics, mathematics, computer science, and domain expertise to extract meaningful insights and knowledge from structured and unstructured data It involves collecting, cleaning, analyzing, and interpreting data to solve complex problems, make data-driven the decision, and predict future trends.
+In summary, Data science is a powerful field that leverages data to solve real-world problems, drive innovation, and value across industries it combines technical skills, domain knowledge, and creativity to turn raw data into actionable insights.

         Data Science lifecycle (CRISP-DM)